TheArchiviste/TheArchiviste/README.md

 # Hi there 👋, I'm Ivan - aka [TheArchiviste]

-## I'm a Graduate Computer Science Student:
-- 📖 I'm currently studying Computer Science (BSc)!
-- 🔭 I’m currently working on a Physics Research Fellowship!
-- 🌱 I’m currently learning C++, Scala and Arduino.
-- 👯 I’m looking to collaborate with enthusiastic people on any fun and interesting projects.
-- ⚡ Fun fact: I love to row, sightsee and play guitar / piano.
+## About:

+Results-driven Computer Science graduate.
+Focused on establishing ground as a Cybersecurity Engineer and Analyst.
+I want to gain more experience in digital forensics and malware analysis, penetration testing, and cloud security while advancing my current network security and cryptography knowledge.
+My topic of interest (research) is AI-driven cybersecurity and metaheuristic algorithms.

 ## 💼 Technical Skills: